|Update:||Asics Gel Excite 6 Twist|

 - A sleek and modern aesthetic

-- A very wallet-friendly price tag, especially when considering all the features packed into the shoe
+- A very extremely wallet-friendly price tag, especially when considering all the features packed into the shoe

-I was very impressed with the Asics Gel Excite 6!
-As a long-time Asics wearer (over 20 years now!), I can say that this is probably the single best budget road-running shoe from this brand that I have tried.
+I have been very, very impressed with the ASICS Gel Excite 7.
+As a long-time ASICS wearer (over 20 years now), I can say that this is probably the single best budget road-running shoe from this brand that I have tried.